What the pilot actually buys

 3. Configuration

-public-facing notices.
+behavior, usage limits, and public-facing notices.

 4. Pilot review